 This section provides new users with a set of run-through tasks to familiarise themselves with the Zantiks unit.
-We recommend that users conduct this run through after they have set up the Zantiks unit and familiarised themselves with the Zantiks Control Console (the unit's home page) and the Zanscripts & uploading services functions.
+We recommend that users conduct this run through after they have set up the Zantiks unit and familiarised themselves with the Zantiks Control Console and the Zanscripts & uploading services functions.

 Familiarise yourself with the unit

-Some of these demo scripts will require assets.
-Check that any assets included in the script can be found in the Assets Directory folder which is found under the Administration section (#4 in the image below) on the Home page of the Control Console.
-Download each pre-loaded image to ensure it is correctly loaded.
+Some of these demo scripts will require assets to be uploaded into the Asset directory folder on your Zantiks Control Console, which is found under the Administration section (#4 in the image below) on the Home page.
+Ensure the correct asset name is in the LOAD(ZONES,"name_of_asset") command in the demo script.

 To start to familiarise yourself:

-- With the AD unit: first insert the testing tank/cage into the recessed area above the screen in the system ensuring it is slotted securely in this area.
+- With the LT and AD units: first insert the testing tank/cage into the recessed area above the screen in the system ensuring it is slotted securely in this area.

-- With the MWP unit: place a multiwell plate or petri dish on the supplied stand and then insert the stand with plate into the recessed area at the bottom of the chamber.
+- With the MWP unit: place a multi well plate or petri dish on the light/diffuser stand and then insert the stand with plate into the recessed area at the bottom of the chamber.
 Take care that all the stand's legs are slotted into the recessed area.
 For best results, push the stand to the back and left of the recessed area.

 - Capture Image (#9 in image above) will take a still image of the camera’s current view.

 - This image can be found in the Media Directory (#5 in image above) on the home page in the bottom left corner of the Administration section.

 - The file will be named “capture.jpg”, located at the top of this page.

-- With the AD unit: You can configure the various inserts inside the tank and take pictures to see the many ways the tank can be set up.
+- With the LT and AD units: You can configure the various inserts inside the tank and take pictures to see the many ways the tank can be set up.